Bluex200/github-profile/README.md

-📝 Marina Pavlovic's Portfolio
+Marina Pavlovic's Portfolio

-👩‍💻 About Me
+About Me
-I am a Graduate Data Engineer at FDM Group and an aspiring AI & Machine Learning Specialist with a strong foundation in data engineering, software development, and artificial intelligence.
-My background includes a Level 7 diploma in Applied Data Technologies and I am currently pursuing a Higher Diploma in Computing Science (AI/ML) at the National College of Ireland.
+I am a Graduate Data Engineer trained at FDM Group, currently pursuing a Higher Diploma in Computing Science (Artificial Intelligence and Machine Learning) at the National College of Ireland.
+I also hold a Level 7 Diploma in Applied Data Technologies from Atlantic Technological University.

-I have hands-on experience with Python, SQL, and data visualization tools (Power BI, Tableau), as well as software development and cloud computing.
-My expertise includes data pipeline development, relational database management, and AI-driven analytics.
+I have practical experience in Python, SQL, Bash scripting, and big data technologies including Kafka, Hadoop, and PySpark.
+My expertise includes data pipeline development, ETL processes, relational database management, and distributed data processing.
+I also have a foundation in software development and AI-driven analytics.

-My goal is to apply machine learning and data engineering techniques to solve real-world challenges, making data more accessible and insightful for decision-making.
+My goal is to apply data engineering and machine learning techniques to real-world challenges, making data more accessible, scalable, and valuable for decision-making.

-📌 Key Areas of Expertise:
+Key Areas of Expertise:

+Data Engineering: SQL, ETL pipelines, Data Warehousing, Hadoop, PySpark Big Data and Streaming: Kafka, Hive, HDFS
+Programming and Scripting: Python, Bash, Java
-Data Engineering – SQL, ETL processes, data warehousing Machine Learning – Python, scikit-learn, AI model development Data Visualization – Tableau, Power BI, Matplotlib Software Development – Java, Python, Web Technologies I am passionate about emerging technologies and their impact on businesses and society.
-By continuously expanding my technical expertise, I strive to contribute to innovative AI-driven solutions that enhance decision-making and efficiency.
+Data Analysis and Visualization: MySQL, Tableau, Power BI, Matplotlib Software Development: Java, Web Technologies (HTML, JavaScript) AI and Machine Learning Foundations: Python (scikit-learn, pandas)

+I am passionate about emerging technologies and continuously expanding my technical expertise to contribute to innovative, data-driven solutions.
-📄 Link to Full CV
-📎 View My CV

-🎓 Education
+Education

-🎓 Higher Diploma in Computing Science (AI/ML), NFQ Level 8 – National College of Ireland (Expected August 2025) 🎓 Applied Data Technologies, NFQ Level 7 – ATU Donegal (May 2024) 📊 Finance, QQI Level 6 Award – Open College (May 2023)
+🎓 Higher Diploma in Computing Science (Artificial Intelligence/Machine Learning), NFQ Level 8 – National College of Ireland (Expected August 2025)
-📈 Excel Certification – Centre of Excellence (February 2023)
+🎓 Level 7 Diploma in Applied Data Technologies – Atlantic Technological University, Donegal (May 2024) 🎓 QQI Level 6 Award in Finance – Open College (May 2023) 📈 Excel Certification – Centre of Excellence (February 2023)

-📂 Projects
+Projects

-🧠 Project 1: Navigating Tomorrow – AI, Politics, and Societal Liberty
-Description: Analyzed the relationship between AI advancements, political regimes, and societal impact using data-driven methods.
-Explored how democracies and authoritarian governments deploy AI, highlighting trends in ethics, regulation, and governance.
-Technologies Used: Python, Jupyter Notebook, Excel, Word 📜 Code: Jupyter Notebook
-📄 Report: Full Report
-📊 Presentation: PowerPoint Slides

-🌍 Project 2: World Population Trends Analysis
-Description: Leveraged Tableau to analyze global population trends, uncovering patterns in demographics, growth rates, and regional differences.
-Published an interactive dashboard on Tableau Public.
-Technologies Used: Tableau, Data Visualization
-📜 Dashboard: World Population Trends
-📄 Report: Full Report

-🛍️ Project 3: Fashion Store Database
+Real-Time Data Pipeline with Kafka and UK Food Standards API Built a Kafka-based streaming pipeline to fetch and process real-time data from the UK Food Standards Agency API.
+Data was filtered, structured, and stored in CSV files for analysis.

+Batch Data Processing with Hadoop and Hive (Alzheimer's Dataset) Designed ETL pipelines using Hadoop Distributed File System (HDFS) and Hive SQL to analyze Alzheimer's patient data.
+Delivered insights into diagnosis rates, sleep quality, depression trends, and education levels.

+Large-Scale Data Analysis with PySpark and Databricks (Refugee Impact on GDP) Performed large-scale analysis of refugee migration patterns and their economic impact using PySpark and Databricks.
+Created interactive dashboards visualizing trends and correlations with GDP growth.

-Description: Designed and implemented a relational database for a fashion retail store, optimizing customer management, order tracking, and data consistency.
-Developed SQL queries for data retrieval, trend analysis, and integrity enforcement.
+Relational Database Development (Fashion Store Database) Designed and implemented a normalized relational database for a fashion retail store to manage customer orders and inventory.
+Developed optimized SQL queries for data retrieval and trend analysis.
-Technologies Used: SQL (MySQL, SQL Server), Data Modeling, Normalization 📜 Code: Fashion Store Database

-🏋️ Project 4: Fitness App
-Description: Developed a Java-based fitness tracking application, enabling users to log workouts, set goals, and monitor progress.
-Implemented OOP principles to structure the application efficiently.
-Technologies Used: Java, Object-Oriented Programming (OOP) 📜 Code: Fitness App Repository
+AI and Political Regimes Research
+Analyzed global AI advancements in different political regimes using Python and data visualization techniques to explore ethical and regulatory trends.

+Fitness Tracking Application
+Developed a fitness tracking application using Java, applying object-oriented programming principles for structured and scalable application design.

-📜 Diplomas & Certifications
+Diplomas and Certifications
 📜 NFQ Level 7 Diploma: Applied Data Technologies
 📜 QQI Level 6 Diploma: Finance
 📜 Excel Certification: Centre of Excellence